vvscode/docs/docs/video/video-for-javascript/video-javascript-push-notifications.md

 ---
-title: "Push Notifications Video API JavaScript"
+title: Push Notifications Video API JavaScript
-excerpt: ""
+excerpt: ''
 ---
 *Push notifications are not yet implemented in the Sinch JavaScript SDK.*